Jeroen88/EasyOpenTherm/README.md

 - ```UNKNOWN_DATA_ID```: your boiler or HVAC does not support the DATA-ID you requested.
 - ```INVALID_DATA```: the DATA-ID you sent with ```write()``` or ```readWrite()``` is correct but _the value_ you sent is out of bounds
 - ```SEND_TIMEOUT```: a timeout occurred while sending the request to the boiler or HVAC.
 Check if the timeout value in the OpenTherm constructor is OK (should be less than 1,000 ms, defaults to 900 ms)
-- ```RECEIVE_TIMEOUT```: a timeout occurred while sending the request to the boiler or HVAC.
+- ```RECEIVE_TIMEOUT```: a timeout occurred while reading the response from the boiler or HVAC.
 Most of the time this indicates problems with wiring.
 If wiring is OK, did you check if your boiler actually does support the OpenTherm protocol?
 - ```PARITY_ERROR```: the parity check failed.

 ## Glossary